yavin-dev/docs/pages/guide/08-start.md

 ### How do I add dimensions in my semantic config?

-In path : ```yavin/packages/webservice/app/src/main/resources/demo-configs/models/tables/```, sharing the same file as tables, define your dimensions.
+In path : ```yavin/packages/webservice/app/src/main/resources/demo-configs/models/tables/```, sharing the same file and block as tables, define your dimensions

-Within the same block and file as the table that was defined, example: ```DemoTables.hjson```, define your dimensions

-Sample Hjson for 2 dimensions:
+Sample Hjson for two dimensions:

 ```
     Dimensions: [